-THC (Tetrahydrocannabinol), in most precise explanation, is a type of phytocannabinoid, which is mainly found in the cannabis plant.
+THC (Tetrahydrocannabinol), in the most precise explanation, is a type of phytocannabinoid, which is mainly found in the cannabis plant.
 There is a reason a cannabinoid like THC is called phytocannabinoid, as it directly translates into plant-based cannabinoid.
-As for what are cannabinoids and why THC is one of them is also explained in the ensuing words.
+As for what cannabinoids are and why THC is one of them is also explained in the ensuing words.
 Additionally, this ensuing information will contribute to the answer to the question of What is THC.

 Want to learn about Sativa vs. Indica and Hybrids?
 Click here!

 Cannabinoids are a type of chemicals found in different places of the natural and sometimes unnatural world.
-Some cannabinoids are found in our bodies, where our bodies, themselves create them.
+Some cannabinoids are found in our bodies, where our bodies themselves create them.
 These are called Endocannabinoids – as they are endogenously made inside the body.
 Anandamide is one of the most well known of these.
 Their responsibility inside our body is to take care of different tasks that the body has associated them with.

 The Endocannabinoid System